Accessibility Options

 Exoskeletons are not condition dependent and can benefit anybody with mobility difficulties, helping to increase the time spent on their feet with less fatigue, practising balance and strengthening exercises in standing and walking with motorised support, to either help improve what can be achieved without the exoskeleton, or provide a means of upright mobility for exercise and therapeutic walking.

-Much of our recent work with exoskeletons in our clinical population has involved working with individuals with acquired brain injury, stroke, primary ataxia, and multiple sclerosis.
+Much of our recent work with exoskeletons in our clinical population has involved working with individuals with stroke, acquired brain injury, primary ataxia, and multiple sclerosis.
 Goals of these sessions have been to encourage supported standing in a well aligned posture, with equal weight bearing through both feet, and in particular when using the FREEWalk, allowing the forefoot to engage with the ground to help activate proprioceptive (the ability to sense movement, action and location) pathways in the nervous system.
 This is of even greater benefit when walking as the foot can move naturally through the cycle helping to improve re-education of independent walking.
-With the REX we can combine various standing postures with exercises such as tennis, throwing and catching, band resisted strengthening and even use virtual rehabilitation platforms such as the Mindmotion Go.

 Exoskeleton therapy can be delivered both as a standalone treatment, and part of a larger rehabilitation programme, such as a component of our intensive packages or discharge continuity service.